annettastogniew/automated-scraper/README.md

 ## How to automate script
 To automatically run your script at a certain time interval, you will need to add a yml file to your repository.
 You can either manually add it to your repo at .github/workflows/\[your-file\].yml (the period before github is important and should be included in your directory name), or you can navigate to the Actions tab on your repo's homepage in Github.
 There, you can click the "set up a workflow yourself" hyperlink, which will create a main.yml file at the correct filepath in your repository.

-In the yml file, you should name your workflow.
+In the yml file, you first need to name your workflow.
 In this repository, the workflow is named "run scraper."
-To add the name of your workflow to the yml file, write the following on the first line of the yml file:
+To add the name of your workflow to the yml file, write the following on the first line:

 ```
-name: [workflow-name-here]
+name: run scraper
 ```

-On the next line, you will need to specify when the workflow should run.
+On the next line, you can specify under which conditions the workflow should run.
 The workflow can depend on a specific time or action.
 To specify a time at which the script should run, you'll need to use [cron syntax](https://docs.gitlab.com/ee/topics/cron/).
 You can check the interpretation of your cron syntax [here](https://crontab.guru/).
 The code snippet below is an example of how to schedule your workflow to run everyday at 9:00 AM ET.

 ```
 on:
   schedule:
-    - cron:  '[time-interval-in-cron]'
+    - cron '0 13 * * *'
 ```

-For more complex repositories, you can schedule multiple jobs to run in your workflow.
-For a simple scraper, you'll just need one job with one build.
-The generic starter syntax for a yml workflow is:
+For more complex repositories, you can schedule multiple jobs to run during your workflow.
+For a simple scraper, you should only need one job with one build.
+To add this job, paste the following code onto the next few lines:

 ```
 jobs: